fufuok/utils/generic/slices/README.md

 func Compact[S ~[]E, E comparable](s S) S
 ```

 Compact replaces consecutive runs of equal elements with a single copy.
 This is like the uniq command found on Unix.
 Compact modifies the contents of the slice s; it does not create a new slice.
+When Compact discards m elements in total, it might not modify the elements s\[len\(s\)\-m:len\(s\)\].
+If those elements contain pointers you might consider zeroing those elements so that objects they reference can be garbage collected.

 ## func CompactFunc